Skip to content

 I read books, listen to podcasts, and watch live sports and movies for leisure.
 I like to walk, cycle, and play tennis.
 I enjoy cooking, gardening, and house cleaning.
 I love spending time with my family and friends.

-I am a son, a brother, a husband, a father, an uncle, a friend, and citizen of the world.
+I am a son, a nephew, a brother/brother-in-law, a husband, a father, an uncle, a friend, and a citizen of the world.

-I live in Geneva with my wife, my daughter and dog.
+I came to Geneva in April 1993 and have lived and worked here ever since.
+I live in Chambésy, one of the communes of Geneva with my wife and daughter.
 My son and his wife live nearby.

 I turned 65 on 10th August 2023.